Automobile

 A dashboard warning light that indicates traction control is disabled and, in some cases, ABS is also disabled will typically illuminate when there is a problem with the system.
 Your TCS light performs a number of tasks.
 It first informs you when the system is running.
 Your traction control is engaged if the light flashes on and off while you are driving.

-When the TSC light remains on after the system check, that’s when you should be concerned.
+When the TSC light remains on after the system checks, that’s when you should be concerned.
 If it continues to illuminate, either you have turned off the traction control system in your car or it isn’t operating properly.
-Well, in this article, we will give well-detailed information on the meaning, safety, causes, and how to reset the traction control light.
+Well, in this article, we will be discussing the following;

 Read more: Understanding TC meaning on a car